 What do you think?

 How do you store your prescription drugs?
 Have you ever participated in National Prescription Drug Take-Back Day?
-Share your thoughts in the comments below and on Facebook and Twitter @csmottpoll.
+Share your thoughts with us on Twitter @csmottpoll.